Pricing Information

 Are charges the same for every patient?

 Each service or item charged is the same charge amount.
-However, each person and each procedure may involve many differences and therefore the total charges could vary between two people having the same procedure.
-For example, the causes for a different total charge for a surgical procedure would include, but not limited to, the following:
+However, each person and each procedure may involve many differences.
+Therefore, total charges could vary between two people having the same procedure.
+For example, the causes for a different total charge for a surgical procedure would include, but not be limited to, the following: